 The intent of this Chapter is to provide design guidelines to establish standards for buildings, spaces signs and lighting within the resort district along with a mechanism for the implementation.
-The LDRs state that the design theme of the resort shall be defined by the applicant and be consistent with the standards of Division 4.3.
+The LDRs state that the design theme of the resort shall be defined by the applicant and be consistent with the standards of Division 2500.

-Division 4.3.1.D.4 establishes seven individual criteria upon which the proposed Design Standards are to be evaluated.
+Section 2540.
+G of the LDRs establishes seven individual criteria upon which the proposed Design Standards are to be evaluated.